Battery-Intelligence-Lab/galv/documentation/AdministrationGuide.md

 ```
 INSERT INTO harvesters.harvester (machine_id) VALUES ('machine_name_goes_here');
 ```
+You will want to change `machine_name_goes_here` to the name of the harvester you are setting up.
+This is the value that will be used in the `machine_id` section of the harvester config file described in the **Harvester config json file** section later.

 ### Configuring monitored directories
 The directories the harvesters monitor are configured in the `monitored_path` table in the `harvesters` schema.
 You will need to know the id number for the particular harvester you wish to configure.
 The id number is stored in the `harvester` table in the `harvesters` schema.
 A GUI tool will let you look at the data in the table.
 You could also use an SQL query like the following to find it